 Muir wasn’t the only one captivated by the great Yosemite.
 Its beauty has drawn people for centuries.
 Historians place the first residents there over three thousand years ago.
-These were the local Indian tribes, the Ahwahneechee (“dwellers in Ahwahnee” – which was the original name for the area).
+These were the local Indian tribes, the Ahwahneechee (“dwellers in Ahwahnee” – the original name for the area).
 They lived primarily off acorns that grew in the forests, and they burned the Valley floor every year to maintain the oak population and other plant life.
-As with most Native Americans, their culture was eventually lost by outside influence.
+As with most Native Americans, their culture got wiped out by outside influence.
 In this case, wars and a mortal “black sickness” (historians suggest smallpox or measles), drove them from the area.

 For years after that, the Valley lay silent.
-Superstitious fear kept other tribes away, so it’s beauty remained unseen and unheard until 1852.
-This was when white man entered the Yosemite Valley.
-Miners got the first look (and credit for calling it “Yosemite”), but it was a war party headed by Captain John Boling that put Yosemite on the map.
-While fighting Indians in the area, he put accounts into local newspapers about the unspoiled beauty of the land, especially Yosemite Falls.
+Superstitious fear kept other tribes away, so it’s beauty remained unseen and unheard until 1852, when white man entered the Yosemite Valley.
+Miners got the first look (and credit for calling it “Yosemite”), but a war party headed by Captain John Boling put Yosemite on the map.
+While fighting Indians in the area, he regaled local newspapers with accounts of the land’s unspoiled beauty, especially Yosemite Falls.
 These publications came to the attention of a wildlife photographer named J.M.
 Hutchings, and he and his party became the first “tourists” to Yosemite Valley in 1855.

-Once the photos were released, the flood gates opened and the tourists came in.
+Once Hutchings released his photos, the flood gates opened and the tourists came in.
 Through them, local mountain men found a thriving business.
-The first settlements popped up in 1856, and the first permanent building was a hotel for incoming tourists.
-More attractions were built by Yosemite resident Galen Clark.
-On top of building Clark’s Ranch for tourism, he was also credited with discovering the giant Sequoia grove and the Mariposa.
-He also built the famous Wawona Hotel, which still stands today.
+The first settlements around Yosemite popped up in 1856, a hotel becoming the first permanent building.
+Yosemite resident Galen Clark added a slew of other attractions.
+On top of building Clark’s Ranch, he also gets credit for discovering the giant Sequoia grove and the Mariposa.
+Then he built the famous Wawona Hotel, which still stands today.
 It has housed many distinguished guests including Presidents Grant, Hayes, and Roosevelt.

-Other tourists streaming through Yosemite were prominent natural explorers, and they were fast to recognize it for what it was – a precious, unspoiled piece of nature that needed preserved.
-In the early 1860s, advocates appealed to Lincoln to protect it from private settlement.
+Along with presidents, famous naturalists and explorers also began streaming through Yosemite Valley, and they quickly recognized its worth – a precious, unspoiled piece of nature that needed preserved.
+In the early 1860s, advocates appealed to Lincoln to protect Yosemite from private settlement.
 In 1864, Lincoln took his eyes off the Civil War long enough to cede Yosemite Valley to the state of California for preservation.
 And so, Yosemite Valley State Park was born.